Regents group portrait: Regents

+Regentenstukken

 Group portraits, largely a Dutch invention, were popular among the large numbers of civic associations that were a notable part of Dutch life, such as the militia group portrait or schuttersstuk showing officers of a city's schutterij or militia guards, boards of trustees and regents of guilds and charitable foundations and the like.
+Cornelis van der Voort, an Amsterdam-based artist originally from Antwerp, is regarded as the inventor of the new genre of the regentenstukken as he started working on three such portraits just before 1617.

 Especially in the first half of the 17th century, portraits were very formal and stiff in composition.
 Boards of trustees preferred an image of austerity and humility, posing in dark clothing (which by its refinement testified to their prominent standing in society), often seated around a table, with solemn expressions on their faces.
 Scientists often posed with instruments and objects of their study around them.
 Groups were often seated around a table, each person looking at the viewer.
 Much attention was paid to fine details in clothing, and where applicable, to furniture and other signs of a person's position in society.
 Later in the century groups became livelier and colours brighter.

 The cost of group portraits was usually shared by the subjects, often not equally.
 The amount paid might determine each person's place in the picture, either head to toe in full regalia in the foreground or face only in the back of the group.
 Sometimes all group members paid an equal sum, which was likely to lead to quarrels when some members gained a more prominent place in the picture than others.

 In Amsterdam most of these paintings ultimately ended up in possession of the city council, and many are now on display in the Amsterdam Museum.